Skip to main content

 How long does processing take?

-Processing time depends on chapter length and your computer.
 A typical chapter processes in a few minutes.
-Longer chapters (60+ minutes) may take longer.
+Chapters over 60 minutes take proportionally more time.
 The engine runs entirely in your browser, so speed depends on your device.
 You can upload multiple chapters at once and each will be processed in sequence.

 How can I get the fastest results?

 Three things make the biggest difference.
-Keep the ChapterPass tab visible while your files are processing.
-Browsers slow down background tabs to save power, so switching away can make processing take much longer.
+Keep the ChapterPass tab visible while your files are processing, because browsers slow down background tabs to save power.
 Close tabs and apps you are not using, since each one competes for memory.
-And plug in your laptop if you are on battery, because laptops reduce processor speed on battery to save power.
+Plug in your laptop.
+On battery, processors throttle down to conserve power.

-No. ChapterPass handles the measurable technical specs: loudness, peaks, noise floor[1], format, and silence.
-But ACX also has a human quality review that listens for things like clicks, pops, mouth noise, echo, pacing consistency, and whether your narration matches the manuscript.
-If your recording has audio quality issues, those will still cause rejection regardless of what ChapterPass does to the technical numbers.
-ChapterPass masters the audio.
-It does not fix recording problems.
+ChapterPass handles the measurable technical specs: loudness, peaks, noise floor, format, and silence.
+ACX also runs a human quality review for clicks, pops, mouth noise, echo, pacing, and manuscript accuracy, which no mastering tool can pass for you.
+Recording quality issues will still cause rejection regardless of what ChapterPass does to the technical numbers.
+For the full decision tree, see fix ACX rejection.

 Does ChapterPass remove clicks, pops, or mouth noise?

-No. ChapterPass adjusts loudness, limits peaks, manages noise floor in silent sections, and converts to the right format.
+ChapterPass handles loudness, peaks, noise floor in silent sections, and format conversion.
 It does not edit the content of your narration.
-Removing clicks, pops, mouth noise, or other recording artifacts needs to happen in your recording software before you upload to ChapterPass.
+Clicks, pops, mouth noise, and other recording artefacts are best removed in your recording software before you upload.
+See what ChapterPass does for the full scope.

 Does ChapterPass add opening and closing credits?